MichaelBaker/mpl-v1/readme.md

 - [ ] JS backend for Unmanaged
 - [ ] LLVM backend for Unmanaged
 - [ ] Move errors into the compiler functions, rather than using Haskell's `error`
+- [ ] Handle syntax suggestions in the middle of a line

 ## TODO Think about